 - Rinse Evaporator Coil with an anti-bacterial solution.
 This will keep bacteria from growing and affecting indoor air quality.

 - Clean out the drain pan.
-Algae builds up over time causing odor and drain obstruction.
+Algae build up over time causing odor and drain obstruction.

 - Flush the Condensate Drain Line.
 Clogged drain lines cause water damage and system failure during peak season conditions.